robvanaarle/php-object-seam/README.md

 - Less code: much of the required code is generated
 - Faster to write
 - More explicit about the intent to break dependencies: manually created object seam code tends to become fuzzy
-- ObjectSeams can be partially constructed before a test and altered (and even constructed) in the test
+- An `ObjectSeam` can be partially constructed before tests and altered (and even constructed) for specific test

 ## Basic Usage
 Use the trait `PHPObjectSeam\CreatedObjectSeams` in your test class to create an `ObjectSeams`.
 An `ObjectSeam` is usually created for the Object Under Test.
 It can then be altered with no or minimal code changes to the Class Under Test, for example to call non-public methods or override method behaviour.
-An created `ObjectSeam` is unconstructed: the original constuctor, `__construct`, has not been called.
+A created `ObjectSeam` is unconstructed: the original constructor, `__construct`, has not been called.
 This allows for setting up an `ObjectSeam` that can be reused and customized by multiple tests.

 ```php
 class FooTest